Emperor Cheng of Jin: Late reign

 After Wang Dao's death, Yu Liang resumed his plans for a campaign against Later Zhao, and this brought a major response by Later Zhao's emperor Shi Hu in late 339.
 Later Zhao forces inflicted great damage on many Jin cities and bases north of the Yangtze and captured Zhucheng (邾城, in modern Huanggang, Hubei).
 Humiliated, Yu cancelled the plans for a northern expedition, and he died in early 340.

 Also in 340, Murong Huang formally requested that he be granted the title Prince of Yan.
 After protracted debates among key officials about whether Murong Huang was still a faithful vassal, Emperor Cheng himself ruled that the request be granted.

 In spring 341, Empress Du died.
 Emperor Cheng would not create another empress.

 Later that year, Emperor Cheng decreed that the refugees from northern and central China, who had fled south during the times of Emperor Huai and Emperor Min due to Five Barbarians Uprising, who had retained household registrations according to their native commanderies, be henceforth registered with the commanderies that they were now living in.
 This pragmatic move allowed the local commanderies to have greater manpower and reduced redundancy in local administrations.

 In summer 342, Emperor Cheng grew gravely ill.
 He had two young sons -- Sima Pi and Sima Yi, then still in cradles, by his concubine Consort Zhou.
 Yu Bing, fearful that the Yu Clan would lose power if a young emperor were named, persuaded Emperor Cheng that in the face of the powerful enemy Later Zhao that an older emperor should be named.
 Emperor Cheng agreed and designated his younger brother, Sima Yue the Prince of Langya be his heir, despite He Chong's opposition.
-He issued an edict entrusting his sons to Yu Bing, He, Sima Xi (司馬晞), Prince of Wuling, Sima Yu, Prince of Kuaiji (both paternal uncles), and Zhuge Hui (諸葛恢).
-He died soon thereafter and was succeeded by Prince Yue (as Emperor Kang).
+He issued an edict entrusting his sons to Yu Bing, He, Sima Xi (司馬晞) (Prince of Wuling), Sima Yu (Prince of Kuaiji) (Note: Both Sima Xi and Sima Yu were paternal uncles, being the surviving sons of Emperor Yuan.), and Zhuge Hui (諸葛恢).
+(Note: son of Zhuge Jing) He died soon thereafter and was succeeded by Prince Yue (as Emperor Kang).